 Setting performance objectives

-A key responsibility for you during an appraisal will be to help employees identify performance objectives and plan how to get there.
+A key responsibility for you during an appraisal will be to help employees identify performance objectives and plan how to get there during their annual review.

 Identify organisational responsibilities